Every Washington state school should be teaching every child about CS.

 There are many reasons:

-- Access and engagement in CS learning is an equity and justice issue; most youth in our state do not have access and if even they do, they do not engage.
+- Access and engagement in CS learning is an equity and justice issue.
+Most youth in our state do not have access and if even they do, they do not engage.
 Engagement in classes is often shaped by myths that only some students can learn CS, leading to great disparities in knowledge and opportunities for girls, students of color, and students in rural communities.

 - There are stable, high-paying jobs in computing that most Washington state youth never learn about.

 - Computing is reshaping society; understanding computing is key to being an engaged citizen.

 - Computing skills are valuable in nearly all professions, even if youth don't pursue software engineering careers.